 1 handful of pine nuts, toasted

 For the Tahini dressing

 1 clove of garlic, crushed

 salt and pepper

 handful of chopped, fresh coriander to garnish

 You will need at least 4 baking trays for this recipe.

 Heat the oven to 180c.

 Whilst the wedges begin to cook, slice your aubergine.
 Place the slices on sheets of kitchen roll and sprinkle with salt, then place them upside down on the kitchen roll.
 You will notice that the aubergines will begin to seep a liquid, do this on both fleshy sides of the aubergines.
-(This process makes the aubergine less bitter and is essential)

-Slice Roman peppers and the courgettes, then place in a baking tray.
+Slice the peppers and the courgettes, then place in a baking tray.
 Drizzle both vegetables with the garlic oil and sprinkle with salt and pepper as well as the fresh coriander.
 Place in the oven for roasting.